CaylaMathieu/website/projects.md

 {: .box-figure}
 ![Working model TbDYRK](assets/img/Kinase_Tree_June.png){: .mx-auto.d-block :}
-*We want to identify what protein kinases regulate autophagy-related pathways during <em>T. brucei</em> differentiation.
-From Cayla et al., Trends in Parasitology, 2022.*
+We want to identify what protein kinases regulate autophagy-related pathways during _T. brucei_ differentiation.
+From Cayla et al., Trends in Parasitology, 2022.

 #### What are the roles of autophagy-related pathways in the parasite life-cycle and host adaptation ?